-Meet our Community dogs
+Meet our Community Therapy Dogs

-He is a very happy dog and his tail is always wagging.
-He is always willing to please and enjoys a fuss.
-He is great at providing emotional support whether this be using deep pressure therapy to help support a person through a meltdown/anxiety or just a general cuddle to help provide relaxation and a calming effect.
+Bale never turns down a biscuit or the opportunity to earn one (or two)!
+He forms bonds quickly and enjoys being around people.
+You will always find his tail wagging, and he is always willing to please and enjoys a fuss.
+Bale is great at providing emotional support, whether this means using deep pressure therapy to help a person through a meltdown or anxiety, or just providing a general cuddle to help relaxation and a calming effect.

 She loves to greet people and is always ready for a tummy tickle.
 Clients love Grace’s energy and her enthusiasm with the activities.
 She very quickly learns that she is engaging with the client and gives them her complete focus.